GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 ## Keywords
-- Keyword 1 (3 to 5 keywords highlighting the purpose of method)
+- Keyword 1 (3 to 5 keywords highlighting the purpose of the method)
 - Keyword 2
 - Keyword 3